leonardoLavagna/Notes-Extraction-Tool/README.md

 ### What's in here?
 - Two folders `fur_elise` and `fra_martino`
 - Each folder contains the original audio tracks, matlab scripts needed to execute the tasks `furElise_script.m` and `framartino_script.m`, some auxiliary functions and the extracted notes in a txt file togheter with a matlab presentation in mlx format

-### Disclamair
-This project was part of a course of Signal Processing for Big Data at Sapienza University of Rome held by Prof. S. Barbarossa and Prof P. Di Lorenzo.